Hazhir2002/latex/README.md

 # Final Assignment Repository

 This repository contains the final assignment for the Computer Workshop course.
-It demonstrates skills in Git, \LaTeX{}, GitHub Actions, and more.
+It demonstrates skills in Git, LaTeX, GitHub Actions, and more.

 ## Features